How to think

 - With enough time, anything is possible.

-- Build something that’s going to outlive you.
+- Work on things that are going to outlive you.

 - Here’s a quick intro